fowles/unleashing-protobuf-evolution/index.md

 Well, this is kinda embarrassing.
 Honestly, this is most a sneak peak of where we are going.
 Most of this is vaporware right now...

-**A lot of core design work is done.
-We are hoping to start breaking ground on prototiller any minute now and have early support in parsers and code generators for editions next year.**
+**Most of the core design work is done.
+We have already started implementing these and hope to release prototiller this year, along with early support in parsers and code generators for editions next year.**

 *ADVANCE*